 “It was really surprisingly emotional,” she says of her nuptials to long-term girlfriend Sue Smith.
 “I was a little scared about the financial permanence of the status, but on the other side, I’m completely thrilled.
 It’s a really great feeling.”

-Get more on marriage in our new April/May issue of Instinct—out now!
-Instinct is available at Barnes & Noble, at iTunes for the iPad and iPhonr or through our subscription services at (888) 45-INSTINCT or through our online store here.
+Want the 4-1-1 on all things relationships, marriage and weddings this spring?
+Check out instinctmagazine.com/marriage for more and check out the Marriage & Equality (April/May) issue of Instinct—out now!
+Instinct is available at Barnes & Noble, at iTunes for the iPad and iPhone or through our subscription services at (888) 45-INSTINCT or through our online store here.